Featured research projects

 This project is assessing whether methane seeps in the Condamine River have any direct effect on the river's water quality and ecological status.

-This project continues the work of the Darling Anabranch Adaptive Management Monitoring Program (DAAMMP) and will help guide decisions on the management of environmental flows.
+This project continued the work of the Darling Anabranch Adaptive Management Monitoring Program (DAAMMP) and helped guide decisions on the management of environmental flows.

 This project aims to characterise the types of dissolved organic carbon found within Australian freshwaters and investigate how these influence metal toxicity to organisms.